 The seller provides a driving video apparently taken last October of this former daily driver.
 Good luck with the purchase!

 Here’s the seller’s description:

 “For sale is this used 1957 BMW Isetta 300.
-This BMW has been a everyday driver up until Feb 2019.
+This BMW has been an everyday driver up until Feb 2019.
 It was driven a couple of times last year.
 It starts, runs, and drives.
 Excellent restoration candidate.
-Comes with owners manual.
+Comes with an owner’s manual.
 And several extra parts.
 Was registered up until last year.
-Have last registration.
+Have the last registration.
 The price is $16000.
 If Interested, please email me through craigslist and leave phone #.
 I will call back promptly.
 If this ad is still up, it means that the BMW is still for sale.

 Do you have an Isetta story you’d like to share?
 Comment below and let us know!